dimitri-nicolo/calico/_includes/master/cnx-mgr-install.md

 {% if include.platform != "docker-ee" %}
 1. By default, {{site.prodname}} Manager is made accessible via a NodePort listening on port 30003.
    You can edit the `cnx.yaml` manifest if you want to change how {{site.prodname}} Manager is exposed.

+{% if include.orch == "openshift" %}
+   You may need to create an OpenShift route or Ingress if the NodePort is not accessible.
+   Ensure that the Route is created with tls termination set to passthrough.
+Also, ensure that the host specified in the route is resolvable from within the cluster, and to update oauth-client.yaml with the hostname as specified in the route.

+   Sign in by navigating to `https://<{{site.prodname}} Manager hostname specified in openshift route or ingress>` and login.
+{% else %}
    You may need to create an ssh tunnel if the node is not accessible - for example:

    ```bash
    ssh <jumpbox> -L 127.0.0.1:30003:<kubernetes node>:30003
    ```

    Sign in by navigating to `https://<address of a Kubernetes node or 127.0.0.1 for ssh tunnel>:30003` and login.
+{% endif %}
 {% endif %}

 {% if include.platform == "eks" %}